intel/neural-compressor/neural_coder/docs/PythonAPI.md

 Neural Coder as Python API
 ===========================

+Neural Coder can be used as Python APIs.
 We currently provide 3 main user-facing APIs for Neural Coder: enable, bench and superbench.

 #### Enable
 Users can use ```enable()``` to enable specific features into DL scripts: